alanbasilio/alanbasilio/README.md

 ### About Me

-Full Stack Engineer with 15+ years of experience building production systems across web, mobile, and blockchain.
-React/React Native frontends, Node.js/Rails/Rust backends, AWS with Kubernetes.
+Full Stack & AI Engineer with 15+ years shipping production systems.
+Built RAG pipelines, LangGraph agents, and LLM-powered features using OpenAI and Claude APIs.
+React/React Native frontends, Node.js/Rails/Python backends, AWS with Kubernetes.
 Shipped in fintech, logistics, and e-commerce.
-Open to remote Full Stack or Mobile Engineer roles.
+Open to remote Full Stack, Mobile, or AI Engineer roles.

 - 🚀 **Currently** – Looking for a new remote engineering role
 - ⚡ **Previously** – Built backend microservices and cross-platform apps for a European bus booking platform (Gipsyy)